noskisdead/dots/README.md

 4. Then, click on **"Apply all updates"** to apply the changes.

 ### To Do
+- [ ] Make Zen Browser default
+- [ ] try to make a spicetify iinstall script
+- [ ] Better SDDM Theme
+- [ ] Better battery alert
+- [ ] Dark reader
 - [ ] Modify the README to include new binds
-- [ ] Waybar blink battery red
-- [ ] Dark reader
 - [ ] make a nice github profile